oracle/truffleruby/doc/contributor/updating-ruby.md

 And comment any `require` found in files under `test/mri/tests` but not for files under `test/mri/tests/cext-ruby`.

-## Update config_*.h files

-Configuration files must be regenerated for each platform with `tool/generate-config-header.sh`.
-Adapt the Ruby versions in that script by updating `.ruby-version`.
-Then run all the `ruby-generate-native-config-*` jobs in CI and copy their output.

 ## Update libraries from third-party repos

 Look in `../ruby/ext/json/lib/json/version.rb` to see the version of `flori/json` being used,